-If you’re already a homeowner and a survey was never provided to you, your local property records or engineering department may have one on file, but it’s probably older and could be outdated.
+If you’re already a homeowner and a survey was never provided to you, your local property records or engineering department may have one on file.
+But even if they do, it could be outdated.
 While such dated surveys are typically accurate on standard city lots, they can be wrong if you live on a former country parcel that’s been altered for suburban development.
-You can also check with neighbors to see where they got theirs.
+You might also try checking with neighbors to see where they got theirs.

 What are the different types of property surveys?

-Because there are many reasons to have a survey done, there are a few different types of surveys.
+Because there are many reasons to have a survey done, there are many different types of surveys as well.
+They include:

-If you’re requesting a property survey, be specific about why you need it.
-That way when you get an estimate for the work, it’s accurate in relation to what you need done.
+When you’re requesting a property survey, be specific about why you need it.
+That way, when you get an estimate for the work, it’s accurate in relation to what you need done.

-The cost of a property survey depends on what type of survey you need and the property’s size, location and history.
-A simple property boundary survey costs anywhere from $100 to $600, while a mortgage survey costs an average of $500, according to data from HomeAdvisor, which lists average costs for various types of property surveys.
+The cost depends on what type of survey you need and the property’s size, location and history.
+A simple property boundary survey can cost anywhere from $100 to $600, while a mortgage survey costs an average of $500, according to data from HomeAdvisor.
 The more complex a property’s features and records history, the more you’ll likely pay for a surveyor’s time.

-If you’re buying a home and need a survey to establish property lines, determine whether a property is in a floodplain or because your lender requires one, you will pay for the survey.
+If you’re buying a home and need a survey to establish property lines or determine whether a property is in a floodplain, or if you’re required to provide the document to your lender, you will need to pay for the survey.

 How do I hire a property surveyor?

+Sumner advises checking to make sure a surveyor is licensed to practice in the state where the property is located.
 You should also take the time to question your potential surveyor.
 Talk about your needs beforehand to make sure they can fulfill the requirements.
-Check that the surveyor is licensed to practice in the state where the property is located, Sumner advises.

 You might not need a property survey done before buying a home.
-In some cases, your lender or title company might require one, so make sure you’re prepared for the additional legwork and cost.
+But in some cases, your lender or title company might require one, so make sure you’re prepared.
 Whether you’re closing on a home or planning a major addition, knowing your property’s precise boundary lines can help avoid costly headaches and disputes with neighbors later on.